DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/ML Model Deployment/Model deployment overview.md

 MLflow provides built-in functionality to serve ML model via REST API (use minimal codes).
 Advantages: MLflow simpliifies the model versioning and expermiment tracking and supports remote model deployment (AWS).
 Limitations: MLflow model serving cannot be handled with additional processing logic and limited customization (compared to FastAPI).

 - Train the ML model and log the experiment in MLflow (experiment tracking and model versioning)
-- Register model in MLflow: Organize (versioning and manage) and store trained models in Model Regisrty and utilize them in the ML lifecycle (prodcution ready model)
+- Register model in MLflow: Organize (versioning and manage) and store trained models artifacts (use model name and version) in Model Regisrty and transition of the model to a specific stage in the ML lifecycle (e.g. prodcution)
 - Serve/deploy the model using `MLflow model serve` in local/remote server and expose the mode via REST API endpoint (e.g. `http://<server-ip>:5000/invocations`)
     ```bash
     mlflow models serve -m "models:/MyModel/1" --host 0.0.0.0 --port 5000